mickknutson/spring_security_course/chapter02/README.md

 ## Section Details
-In this chapter, we'll apply a minimal Spring Security configuration to start addressing our first finding—inadvertent privilege escalation due to a lack of URL protection, and general authentication from the security audit discussed in Chapter 1.
+In this section, we'll apply a minimal Spring Security configuration to start addressing our first finding—inadvertent privilege escalation due to a lack of URL protection.

+In this section, we will cover the following topics:

 * Implementing a basic level of security on the Event Manager application, using the automatic configuration option in Spring Security